NovaMods/Template-Optifine-Shaderpack/README.md

 This hierarchy of shader fallbacks allows you to implement a specific shader for specific kinds of geometry, while also letting you implement a couple of "base" shaders that will render 90% of what you need.
 You can implement `gbuffers_textured_lit` and `gbuffers_water`, which would allow you to do one thing for most geometry in Minecraft while doing something different for the water, such as water waves

-_Gererally speaking_, the names of the shaders correspond
+_Generally speaking_, the names of the shaders correspond

 ### gbuffers_textured
 gbuffers_textured renders all geometry that has a texture, but doesn't receive block or sky light.
 Additionally, this shader is a fallback for `gbuffers_textured_lit`, `gbuffers_skytextured`, `gbuffers_clouds`, `gbuffers_armorglint`, `gbuffers_beaconbeam`, and `gbuffers_spidereyes`.
 Optifine will, at a bare minimum, use `gbuffers_textured` for particles.
 Because of the exact shaders present in this shaderpack, Optifine will use `gbuffers_textured` for particles, the sun and moon, clouds, armor glint, beacon beams, and spider eyes